Santa Clara Transit Center: History

 The Santa Clara depot, built by the San Francisco and San Jose Railroad in late 1863, was the oldest continuously operating railroad depot in the State of California until the ticket office was closed in May 1997.
 The original 24x50 ft board and batten depot was one of the two "way stations" built between San Francisco and San Jose.
 Plans for a railroad linking San Francisco and San Jose began as early as 1851.
 Though the 1851 scheme ultimately failed, the incorporation of the San Francisco and San Jose Railroad in 1859 met with success.
 Most of the financing for the project came from county government in San Francisco, San Mateo and Santa Clara counties, with the University of Santa Clara and local industry also playing a significant role in both stock acquisition and choice of placement of the depot in Santa Clara.

-The first passenger service to San Francisco started in January 1864.
+The first passenger service to San Francisco started on December 28, 1893, with the final few miles to San Jose completed the following month.
 The Southern Pacific Railroad acquired the San Francisco & San Jose Railroad in 1868.
 The depot, originally on the east side of the tracks, was moved to its present location in 1877 and attached to the existing 32x50 ft freight house constructed several years earlier.
 Because of the large volume of agricultural freight shipped from the depot, the freight house was increased in size at that time to its present dimensions of 32x160 ft.